 - Home.
 This takes you back to the short course description.

 - Overview.
 This is a brief outline of the material covered in the course, the course approach and level, and the prerequisites.
 You can use this description in any transcripts or reports you make to officials or on college applications to describe this course.

 - Procedures.
 This page carefully explains what I expect of students, how chats, homework, and examinations work, and some suggestions to help students study for this course.
 One of the links from this page explains some conventions we have found practical for chat classroom behavior--please read them!

-- Texts.
-This describes the texts we will use.
+- Required Texts.
+This describes the texts and media we will use.
 Be sure to purchase the correct edition!

 - FAQs.
-This page contains some commonly asked questions about chat courses.
+This page contains some commonly asked questions about our online courses.
 If you can't find an answer here, though, please email the instructor!

 - Student Survival Guide.
 This guide has information about how to study science, manage time and pace yourself through the different assignments, find the web lectures, use the text and other course media, complete essay and math homework problems, prepare for quizzes and exams, form study groups to work together, do labs and write lab reports, and use other web resources.

 - Parents Guide.
 This contains information for parents to use to help their students perform well.
 It includes a summary of expectations for student performance, suggestions for study helps and checklists to use in determining whether the student is completing all the work on time.

 - Lectures lists the weblectures for each week.
 These will also be linked from the Moodle Class site.